 I’m fairly certain I’ve spent quite a bit on caffeine-free (ノンカフェイン) tea from Lupicia, a specialty tea store that can be found throughout Japan.
 I love coffee and green tea so there was a hole left in my heart from the lackluster non-caffeine teas I bought from supermarkets when I was pregnant.

 During the New Year’s sales last year, I decided to buy a lucky box (福袋) of Lupicia non-caffeine tea.
 It was about half the normal price and the teas inside were absolutely amazing, enough that I continued to buy several packs at full price for the rest of my pregnancy.
-It absolutely worth the cost and I’m still drinking some of those teas now (my favorite is a green rooibos with mango and citrus called Jardin Sauvage.
-I think Baby A liked it too because she would kick up a storm whenever I drank it).
+It was absolutely worth the cost for me and I’m still drinking some of those teas now (my favorite is a green rooibos with mango and citrus called Jardin Sauvage.
+I think Baby A liked it too because she would kick up a storm whenever I drank it), and once Baby A turned 1, she started to drink those teas too!
+(I can’t drink anything around her without her wanting some, so these teas are great to have even now.)

 My husband recommended that I buy this after looking at its stellar reviews online.
-I didn’t really have any high expectations but after seven months of using it on my belly every day up until I gave birth, I had hardly any stretch marks on my stomach, and now (7 months postpartum) I have very few, which can only be seen if you really look closely (I didn’t even notice until I carefully checked just now to confirm).
+I didn’t really have any high expectations but after seven months of using it on my belly every day up until I gave birth, I had hardly any stretch marks on my stomach.
+At 7 months postpartum I had very few (I didn’t even notice until I carefully checked to confirm), and now (a year postpartum) I have none!
 However, the presence/absence of stretch marks can’t be pinned to a cream alone as there are other factors, such as genetics and pregnancy body size/shape that may influence whether someone gets stretch marks.
 So outside of the possibility of it reducing or preventing stretch marks, I liked that this cream was light and yet moisturizing and also didn’t cause me any irritation as I have eczema.

 Folic acid (葉酸 or ようさん) is a vitamin that is recommended for pregnant women to help prevent birth defects.
 I tried a few brands of folic acid supplements in Japan but my favorite was a chewable tablet called BeanStalkmom because of its refreshing lemon flavor and the ease of taking it (no water necessary).
 Although I liked the taste, though, it’s perhaps not something those with severe morning sickness should take as it is strong.
 You can read more about other folic acid supplements in Japan, as well as my experience with BeanStalkmom, here.